panjie/mu4e-goodies/README.md

 This extension provides some hacks to mu4e to change some default behaviors of mu4e.

-1. Keep the cursor on the same message after a re-run of search.
-   By default，the cursor will be moved to the first message.
-2. Allow a mu4e-view buffer detached from mu4e-header so that it will be retained in a seperated window or frame.
+1. Allow a mu4e-view buffer detached from mu4e-header so that it will be retained in a seperated window or frame.
 To use this function, press `'` under mu4e-view mode.
+2. Always put attachements to the bottom of mail
-3. *TODO* Remove duplicated signatures and mail headers which are very common in mails sent by Outlook before sent.
+2. *TODO* Remove duplicated signatures and mail headers which are very common in mails sent by Outlook before sent.

 mu4e-goodies-actions